 This virtual exhibit highlights 4 major periods of time and events that created the United States Constitution: the Constitutional Convention, 1787, the States' Ratification process which followed the Convention, 1787-1790, the initiation of the new government, 1789, and the incorporation of the Bill of Rights into the new Constitution, 1789-1792.

-Look in the left column to see 2 timelines: the dates of ratification of the Constitution, and dates of ratification of the Bill of Rights.
+It includes two interpolated timelines: the dates of ratification of the Constitution, and dates of ratification of the Bill of Rights.

 After the ratification of the Articles of Confederation (1778-1781) the new nation faced several mounting problems: weak federal powers and no way for Congress to enforce the powers it had under the Articles, hints of anarchy and unrest, and general dissatisfaction with the course of affairs with the new, loose federation.
 Though controversial, a Constitutional Convention was proposed and eventually formed as an attempt to rectify some of the problems.
 These are accounts of the formation of the convention and the proposals, discussions, and arguments that went into the making of the new Constitution:

 Ratification of the proposed Constitution by the original states took from Sept.
 1789 to early 1791.
 "Debate over the Constitution raged in newspapers, taverns, coffeehouses, and over dinner tables as well as in the Confederation Congress, state legislatures, and state ratifying conventions.
 People who never left their home towns and were little known except to their neighbors studied the document, knew it well, and on some memorable occasion made their views known.
 What the people and the convention delegates they chose decided had everything to do with making the United States into what George Washington called a 'respectable nation.'"
 Pauline Maier, Ratification: the people debate the Constitution, 1787-1788.
 NY: Simon & Schuster, 2010. p. ix.

 The following resources recount the state debates and provide documents of the official discussions.